Last updated on March 11, 2020 at 17:53

-It begins by condensing (attaching) one acyl-ACP (2 or more carbons) and one malonyl-ACP (3 carbons).
+It begins by condensing (combining) one acyl-ACP (2 or more carbons) and one malonyl-ACP.
 This creates a keto-acid (actually ketoacyl-ACP), a reaction which produces CO2.
 A keto acid is an acid which has a double bond to an oxygen in the middle of the carbon chain (a keto-group).

 We are now left with a trans-enoyl fatty acid, which means there’s a double bond between two carbon atoms.
 This double bond is then reduced (by inserting 2 hydrogen atoms into the molecule to make it go away), and we’re left with a fatty acid that’s 2 carbons longer than what we started with.
+We have basically added 2 of the carbons from malonyl-ACP onto the acyl-ACP, and the third carbon from malonyl-ACP has left as CO2.
 This cycle may then be repeated if necessary.

 Because we elongate fatty acids with units of 2 carbons, and we begin the synthesis with a similar unit, most fatty acids have an even number of carbons.
 Odd chain fatty acids are produced when the enzyme acetyl-CoA-ACP-acyltransferase mistakenly uses a proprionyl-CoA (3 carbons) instead of a malonyl-CoA.